bevyengine/bevy-website/release-content/0.15/release-notes/15800_Add_mesh_picking_backend_and_MeshRayCast_system_parameter.md

 }
 ```

-If you want to control how an entity interacts with picking, add the [`PickingBehavior`] component to them and configure it to meet your needs.
+If you want to override how an entity interacts with picking, add the [`PickingBehavior`] component to them and configure it to meet your needs.

 [`bevy_mod_picking`]: https://crates.io/crates/bevy_mod_picking/
 [`bevy_mod_raycast`]: https://crates.io/crates/bevy_mod_raycast/